Last updated on September 12th, 2017

 Wondering what sub-ohm vaping is?
 Puzzled over the difference between an eGo and a vaporizer?
 The Language of Vaping is constantly evolving as innovative new e-cigarette products emerge.
-Acronyms abound; new ecig abbreviations appear daily and the most popular vaping words move from vaper-speak to the vernacular.
+Acronyms abound; new ecig abbreviations appear daily and the most popular Vaping Terms and Definitions move from vaper-speak to the vernacular.

 306 – This is a style of atomizer used for dripping e-liquids.
 It is available in all levels of resistance and is 510 threaded.
 You can use a 306 atomizer with any e-cigarette that supports L88B or 510 atomizers.